XxInvictus/mc_universal_workflow/docs/INTEGRATION.md

 > [!WARNING]
 > Runtime testing is intended for self-hosted runners.
 It can take several minutes and download/cache large Minecraft assets; running it on GitHub-hosted runners may incur unexpected costs.

+Notes:

+- Reusable workflows in this repo enable Gradle caching via `gradle/actions/setup-gradle@v4`.
+- If you chain jobs within a single workflow run, you can avoid a second build by using the optional artifact handoff:
+  - In the build job: set `upload-artifacts: true`.
+  - In the runtime-test job: set `use-build-artifacts: true`.
+  - Use the same `artifact-name` in both jobs.
+  - When `use-build-artifacts: true`, `gradle-args` is ignored (the Gradle build step is skipped).

 ## 6) Optional `dependencies.yml` (runtime-only dependency downloads)